 Under Ind AS, the acquiree's identifiable assets, liabilities and contingent liabilities that meet the condition for recognition are recognised at their fair values at the acquisition date.
 This has resulted in the recognition of intangible assets and consequent amortisation of such intangibles in the statement of profit and loss.
-Under previous GAAP, the purchase consideration in excess of the networth of the acquired entity is considered as goodwill which is not subject to amortisation but is tested for impairment.
+Under previous GAAP, the assets and liabilities of the acquiree are recognised at their book values.